Our Social Accounts

 The pulp becomes dark because it oxidizes in contact with oxygen.
 To prevent this from happening you have to brush the avocado with an acid liquid (lemon of course, but also orange).
 If you remove the core from one half, the oxidation process is accelerated.
 If the fruit has not been handled carefully during the harvest, it will turn dark at the traumatized points.

 Score the avocado vertically around the entire circumference with a large knife and then rotate the two halves until they come apart.
 Gently remove the pit from the half that contains it with the help of a spoon.
 Careful!
-It seems that, when using the knife, accidents during this operation are very high.
+It seems that this operation, using the knife, is the cause of many home accidents.

 To try to delay the ripening of the avocado it is advisable to keep it at room temperature until the beginning of the ripening; as soon as the pulp becomes compressible, put it in the refrigerator in a plastic bag and eliminate as much air as possible; so it can last a few weeks but this could affect the taste.
 If, on the other hand, it is already mature, the best advice is. . . eat it!
 Even putting it in the refrigerator, oxidation will deteriorate the pulp, irremediably changing its taste.
 If you have already cut it, you can delay the oxidation by placing the left half in a glass of water.
 It is a good way to use half fruit for lunch and half for dinner.